Siamese Cat Indoor Living Guide

 Siamese cats with high energy levels are active and playful, requiring lots of interactive toys, climbing structures, and daily play sessions to stay happy indoors.

-With a typical weight of 6-14 lbs and lifespan of 15-20 yrs, the Siamese requires thoughtful care tailored to their specific breed characteristics.
+A Siamese at 6-14 lbs and a 15-20 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 Weighing 6-14 lbs at maturity, the Siamese brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.

 Enrichment & Play

 Weighing 6-14 lbs at maturity, the Siamese brings a medium-framed presence into the home along with a set of care requirements that reward attentive, knowledgeable owners.
-Siameses with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Siamese do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 - Size: medium (6-14 lbs)